 Zimbabwe

-Amid a decade of economic decline in Zimbabwe due to ongoing drought and, more recently, the COVID-19 pandemic, International Medical Corps has delivered quality health and nutrition services to vulnerable populations in food-insecure rural areas, contributed to improved nutrition and helped reduce the spread of waterborne diseases by improving water, sanitation and hygiene (WASH) practices.
+Since we began working in Zimbabwe during the 2008–2009 cholera epidemic, International Medical Corps has delivered quality health and nutrition services in food-insecure rural areas while improving nutrition and helping to reduce the spread of waterborne diseases through water, sanitation and hygiene (WASH) practices among underserved populations.

 per 1,000 live births